sv-lotos/InfinityHorizontalSlider/README.md

 # InfinityHorizontalSlider
 Ultra light horizontal slider.
-Pure JS + CSS
+Pure JS + CSS.

 ## How to use
 HTML example: